Ethiopian Satellite School

-BLOSSOM …….an environment for young minds
+blossom with an environment for young minds

 Flexibility in Architecture

-The schools take shape from a simple independent rectangular module interlaced with active walk ways.
+The schools take shape from a simple independent rectangular module interlaced with active walkways.
 By keeping the basic idea of interaction between open and closed space, the module can be combined with endless possibilities resulting in different compositions of a building that can be expandable according to different sites and situations with minimum alteration.
 The design brings the essence of vernacular architecture pattern with a central space open for community connect.
 The side walkways around the open courts connect all the spaces to share, open and learn through games, play and encounters.
 These compositions create a visual and physical relationship between indoor and outdoor spaces of learning.

 Sustainability in Material and Technology